 How your lower extremities are locked in place on your inversion table has a huge impact on how comfortable you’ll be when you’re tilted back to 20, 40 or up to 180 degrees.

-The best systems offer a ‘ratchet’ which with a lever which will allow you to gentle increase the ‘clamp’ on your ankles.
+The best systems offer a ‘ratchet’ with a lever which will allow you to gently increase the ‘clamp’ on your ankles.
 While this sounds draconian, it’s a lot more comfy than it sounds.

 2) Look at the levels of incline

 When you get an inversion table, you’ll strap yourself in and then rotate backwards.
-This can take some getting used to but to make things safer and easier, a good back-stretching table should have simple metal bar that will limit the degree you can roll back to.
+This can take some getting used to but to make things safer and easier, a good back-stretching table should have a simple metal bar that will limit the degree you can roll back.

-Look for a budget table that has at lest 2 – 3 levels of incline.
-And, if you’re wanting to eventually go the full hog – check it can go 180°.
+Look for a budget table that has at least 2 – 3 levels of incline.
+And, if you want to eventually go the full hog – check it can go 180°.

 3) Lumbar support

-Another thing you might have noticed that some inversion tables come with in a lumbar support back rest.
-That will be a little bump that appears on the back board.
+Another thing you might have noticed is that some inversion tables come with in a lumbar support backrest.
+That will be a little bump that appears on the backboard.
 This can offer extra support for your back and should also be adjustable.

 4) How much space does this thing take up?